rfortherestofus/course-manual/docs/index.md

 ## Sharing Videos with David

 Please share the raw videos you record in the Google Drive folder that David sets up for you.
-Make sure they are labelled so I know what each video is.
+Make sure they are labeled so I know what each video is.

+# Video Editing

+David has a video editor who will edit all of your videos.